 There is a wide variety of work available for aspiring models and you could find yourself on the catwalk, promoting products and services at a conference or event, or gracing the pages of high fashion magazines and catalogues.
 You might even be keen to model for TV or internet work; the opportunities are endless.

 With the fashion landscape accepting Caucasian models their is considerably more work available than ever before.
 Only just this year have we witnessed a change in the Victoria’s Secret line up with four of the runway cast being of Asian decent.
 2009 saw Liu Wen gracing the Victora’s Secret runway however, the 2016 catwalk welcomes three more Chinese models – Xi Mengyao, Sui He and Ju Xiaowen.
 A seven year itch has caused a huge change in the diversity of the annual show.
+A lot of modelling jobs available will be for American, French and English audiences.

 Successful Asian Models